Vandeikya

-Vandeikya is a local government area in Benue State Nigeria.
-The capital is Vandeikya town.
+Vandeikya is a town and local government area in Benue State, Nigeria.

 Vandeikya LGA was carved out of Gboko Local Government Council in 1976.
 The indigenous community is the Kunav people who speak Tiv language.
 The Vandeikya people are a hospitable group and are predominantly Christians with a few traditionalists.

 The LGA is endowed with mineral deposits such as barites, kaoline, and iron ores.

 Being principally farmers, the major commercial engagements of the people in the area revolve around agricultural products.
 Presently, there are no major industries in the area; however, there are many small-scale cottage industries like rice milling, block making, furniture works, and others.
 The settlement pattern is dispersed with thatched round houses.

 Geography

 Vandeikya Local Government Council is located between latitude 7°5' and 7°15' north of the Equator and Longitude 9° and 9°6' east of Greenwich.

 Vandeikya is in the South Eastern part of Benue State and shares boundaries with Obudu and Bekwara in Cross River State to the East, Ushongo to the North and Konshisha Local Government Area to the West.

 Vandeikya Local Government area is dominated by undulating terrain with much of the area being below 183 m (600 ft) above the sea level.
 Surface drainage is generally good with almost all the rivers being seasonal, notably river Aya and river Be.